 Then you'll have to call them all back the day before the investment seminar to confirm.
-Some planners call both the day before and then a few hours before on the same day of the investor seminar.
+Some advisers call both the day before and then a few hours before on the same day of the personal finance seminar.
 If you don't confirm, then they won't come, it's as simple as that.

-You'll need to take control of the room as soon as you can to set everything up, test everything out, do a sound check, set the temperature to cool (over 70° and attendees will be sleeping through it), open windows to let fresh air in, make sure nothing will go wrong, etc.
+You'll need to take control of the room as soon as you can to set everything up, clean, test everything out, do a sound check, set the temperature to cool (over 70 degrees and attendees will be sleeping through it), open windows to let old stink out and fresh air in, make sure nothing will go wrong, etc.

-Then when attendees show up, get their contact Information again with a sign-in list (check them off using the call-in contact list you made earlier).
+Then when attendees show up, get their contact information again with a sign-in list (check them off using the call-in contact list you've made earlier).